Groot-GAW/Groot/README.md

 Here, we provide the link to download [LJspeech](https://keithito.com/LJ-Speech-Dataset/).

+The LibriTTS and LibriSpeech datasets can be download from torchaudio.

 ------
 ### Inference
 You can utilize pre-trained models to assess Groot's performance at 100 bps capacity using the LJSpeech dataset.